hai-vr/av3-animator-as-code/README.md

 - `AacFlSettingCurve Animates(string path, Type type, string propertyName)` /// Animates a path the traditional way.
 - `AacFlSettingCurve Animates(Transform transform, Type type, string propertyName)` /// Animates an object in the hierarchy relative to the animator root, the traditional way.
 - `AacFlSettingCurve Animates(GameObject gameObject)` /// Animates the active property of a GameObject, toggling it.
-- `AacFlSettingCurve Animates(Component anyComponent, string property)` /// Animates the enabled property of a component, toggling it.
+- `AacFlSettingCurve Animates(Component anyComponent, string property)` /// Animates a property of a component.
 The runtime type of the component will be used.
-- `AacFlSettingCurve Animates(Component[] anyComponents, string property)` /// Animates the enabled property of several components, toggling them.
+- `AacFlSettingCurve Animates(Component[] anyComponents, string property)` /// Animates a property of several components.
 The runtime type of the component will be used. // FIXME: Safety is not provived on nulls.
 It should probably be, for convenience.
 - `AacFlSettingCurve AnimatesAnimator(AacFlParameter floatParameter)` /// Animates a Float parameter of the animator (may sometimes be referred to as an Animated Animator Parameter, or AAP).
 - `AacFlSettingCurveColor AnimatesColor(Component anyComponent, string property)` /// Animates a color property of a component.
 The runtime type of the component will be used.
 - `AacFlSettingCurveColor AnimatesColor(Component[] anyComponents, string property)` /// Animates a color property of several components.
 The runtime type of the component will be used. // FIXME: Safety is not provived on nulls.
 It should probably be, for convenience.